suderman/nixos/configurations/sol/README.md

 <summary><b>1.
 Provision server</b></summary>

 Create new server named `sol` via [Linode dashboard](https://cloud.linode.com/linodes).
-Also, ensure the `linode-cli` command is available and logged in on the other computer.
+Also, ensure the `linode-cli` command is available and logged in on your laptop.
 Run the command a provide a [Personal Access Token](https://cloud.linode.com/profile/tokens) if prompted.

 ```bash
 linode-cli linodes create –label sol